-Second, as for line 4 of the algorithm described in Fig. 10, instead of MDPnP-online-modeling, the human-supervisor uses his/her subjective judgement to model the patient in the near future (e.g., replace $SpO_2(t_0)$ in Fig. 4 with his/her subjective prediction).
+Second, as for line 4 of the algorithm described in Fig. 10 of the main file, instead of MDPnP-online-modeling, the humansupervisor uses his/her subjective judgement to model the patient in the near future (e.g., replace $\overrightarrow{SpO_2}(t_0)$ in Fig. 4 of the main file with his/her subjective prediction).
 We call this "subjective-online-modeling".

-Third, as for line 6 and 11 of the algorithm described in Fig. 10, instead of MPnP-online-model-checking, the human-supervisor uses his subjective judgement to decide whether unsafe states are reachable.
+Third, as for line 6 and 11 of the algorithm described in Fig. 10 of the main file, instead of MPnP-online-modelchecking, the human-supervisor uses his subjective judgement to decide whether unsafe states are reachable.
 We call this "subjective-online-model-checking".